Below is an excerpt from the book How to Sell More Online: 40 Tips for the Small Online Entrepreneur:

 Make it easy to buy from a mobile device

 Mobile represents the biggest shift in commerce in recent years.
 To succeed today, your business needs to be easily accessible on mobile devices.
-These includes smartphones, tablets, wearables and other Web-connected devices.
+These include smartphones, tablets, wearables, and other Web-connected devices.
 Mobile commerce should be a key part of your strategy.

 If your business is mobile, you allow your business to be accessible at all times from virtually anywhere.
 Smartphones are ‘always on’ devices, with users carrying them all the time wherever they go.
 Many consumers own smartphones and access the Internet through their devices.
 They research products to buy, play games, read, and yes, shop on mobile devices.
 Some shoppers also research products on their mobile devices and buy them on desktops or offline.

 Success stories work.
 That’s why infomercials always use illustrations of the success of their products.
 When selling online, you need to convince visitors that your products work.
 Potential buyers want real-life proof that your products are what you say they are.
 And the best way to show that is to let happy customers do the talking through testimonials!

 Testimonials tell your visitors that you deliver what you promise.
 They are powerful word-of-mouth tools to show others that customers love your products.
 In fact, they’re singing your praises!
 Buyers are more likely to believe what others have to say than the blurb in your product descriptions.
 Your customers are more persuasive than you in convincing others to buy your products.